nathanlane/industrialpolicyclass/classone.md

 I introduce a bit of history here, by considering the era of structural economics--also referred to as the era of "high developmentalism."
 Where industrial policy interventions were almost synonymous with development economics.

-I introduced the parable of post-independence Ghana under the leadership of the famous Kwame Nkrumah.
+I introduced the parable of post-independence Ghana under the leadership of the Kwame Nkrumah.
 Who enlisted the help of none other than Sir Arthur Lewis to construct the Second Development Plan of the newly independent nation.

 I use Lewis' fallout with the regime as an entry point for thinking about the ways in which technocratic considerations around market failures can be subverted by the realities of domestic political economy.